daviemakz/risen-js-docs/docs/apirisen.md

 This means if you have Risen.JS running elsewhere you can initialize a separate class in `client` mode and as long as the `address` on both instances is the same you can send requests to it.

-So assuming you have a Risen.JS server running elsewhere on the address `localhost:8081` you can:
+So assuming you have a Risen.JS application running elsewhere on the address `localhost:8081` you can:

 ```jsx
 const risenClient = new Risen({